-Setting up your exhibits: Competitors will be able to drive into Vivary Park and park near the competition marquee as in previous years.
+Setting up your exhibits: Competitors will be able to drive into Vivary Park via the Ash Meadow gate and park near the competition marquee as in previous years.

 While the show is in progress, competitors should use one of the public car parks around the town or the park and ride facility.